AndrewGuerrero/ng-caryll/content/effective_stl.md

 }
 ```

-it's behavior is undefined because the object can be copied and thus its internal state can be wiped
+If a predicate has some internal state, like the examples above, it's behavior is undefined because the object can be
-out at any time.
+copied and thus its internal state can be wiped out at any time.

 A well behaved predicate must be a pure function; it's `return` value should only depend on its
 parameters.

 ### Item 40: Make functor classes adaptable

-STL functors are modeled on C++ functions, and a C++ function has only one set of parameter types
+STL functors are modeled after C++ functions, and a C++ function has only one set of parameter types
 and one `return` type.
 As a result, the STL implicitly assumes each functor has only one
 `operator()` function, and it's the parameter and `return` types for this function that should be
 passed to `unary_function` or `binary_function`.
 Failure to do so will remove a functors